YauHsien/bidir_assoc/README.md

 b0 = %B{world: a0}
 ```

 You found that it does not work.
-Do not frustrated.
+Do not be frustrated.
 Do not give up using
 functional programming.

 And this project tends to give a better approach on functional programming.